brianaeng/TaskListRails/README.md

+#Reflection
+**What went well?**
+The views and controller went nicely, they felt pretty solid.
+The embedded Ruby was also fun!
+I feel like this helped stitch together my knowledge of Ruby + HTML/CSS which was super satisfying.
+Overall this felt very good as a first solo Rails project, hoping everything will just stick a little more and more over time (aka not looking back at live-codes for reference as much).

+**What are you still working on understanding better?**
+The routes for sure still confuse me, I felt like I just threw everything at them and hoped something sticked.
+I also would like to get a better workflow down, I think I get a bit overwhelmed with all the interworking parts of a Rails project and that leads to some things being dropped (aka naming a method 'button' & forgetting to rename it LOL).

+**What did your chair pair do differently?**
+We did pretty much the same thing, our approaches to design were just a bit different.
+I liked how she used a checkbox for completion on the show view.
+Her CSS was awesome - it was nice to see something a bit more embellished since I tend to go the simple route for design.

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.